 The Daughters of Edward Darley Boit evokes strong and varying reactions.
 It isn’t clear what exactly the girls are doing.
 Some suggested Sargent positioned the two older girls at the edge of a dark passageway to suggest their entry into adulthood.

-None of the four girls married, and the two older ones suffered emotional disturbances when they got older.
-In 1919, they donated the painting to the Museum of Fine Arts in 1919, along with the two giant blue-and-white porcelain vases depicted in the work.
+None of the four girls married, and the two older ones had emotional problems when they got older.
+In 1919, they donated the painting to the Museum of Fine Arts, along with the two giant blue-and-white porcelain vases depicted in the work.

 Critics accused John Singer Sargent for painting psychologically shallow portraits.
 But The Daughters of Edward Boit suggests otherwise.

 Mine also.
 I think fondly of a splendid day in Boston with my son when I first saw this painting ….and the vases.

 What an interesting painting.
 It’s beautiful!
 And the vases remind me of Gulliver’s Travels!